Hunternif/JGitVersion/README.md

 * If building from a separate branch, its name should be included in the version.

 > Example:
 > On `master`, the last tag is named `v1.0` and 3 commits have been made since that tag.
-You are working on a branch `feature` (branched from the last commit in `master`) and have made 2 commits to it.
+You are working on a branch `feature` (beginning from the last commit in `master`) and have made 2 commits to it.
 Full version number for your build becomes `test-1.0.5`.
 If you switch back to `master`, full version number will become `1.0.3`.

 This is partially achieved by command `git describe`.
 But as I am usually working on a Java project in Eclipse, I want an Ant build script; from Ant I can call custom java code, but the current version of JGit doesn't support `describe`.
 I also find it comfortable to manage the repository via Eclipse's egit, so I don't need to actually install Git and, on Windows, have it in my `PATH` environment variable, which means that I can't call `<exec executable="git"/>` from the Ant script.